-Ryan Devereaux is an award-winning investigative journalist covering immigration enforcement, criminal justice, and national security.
-He has reported on the drug war in Mexico, investigating the 2014 disappearance of 43 college students at the hands of Mexican police and the rise of anti-cartel militia movements.
-He was a lead reporter on The Intercept’s award-winning series, The Drone Papers, in which he exposed a U.S. counterterrorism campaign in northeastern Afghanistan that had severe consequences for civilians on the ground.
-Domestically, Devereaux has uncovered predatory policing practices in Ferguson, Missouri, and earned the 2017 Online Journalism Award for best feature writing for a small newsroom for his coverage of the FBI’s undercover investigation into the Bundy family and the militia movement they inspired.
+Ryan Devereaux is an award-winning investigative journalist covering criminal justice, immigration enforcement, and national security.
+He has reported on the drug war in Mexico and was a lead reporter on The Intercept’s award-winning series the Drone Papers, in which he exposed a U.S. counterterrorism campaign in northeastern Afghanistan that had severe consequences for civilians on the ground.
+Winner of the 2017 Online Journalism Award for best feature writing for a small newsroom, Devereaux has reported on policing practices from New York City to Ferguson, Missouri.

 Prior to The Intercept, Devereaux worked at Guardian US.
 His work has also been published by Rolling Stone, The Nation, and the Village Voice.
-He is based in New York City.
+He is based in Brooklyn, New York.

 Proud Boys Rally Fizzled but Portland’s Cops Went on the Attack